isc-projects/bind9/doc/dnssec-guide/signing.rst

 the example above, we placed it in a :any:`zone` clause, so it applied only to the zone in question.
-If we had placed it in a :any:`view` clause, it would have applied to all zones in the view; and if we had placed it in the ``options`` clause, it would have applied to all zones served by this instance of BIND.
+If we had placed it in a :any:`view` clause, it would have applied to all zones in the view; and if we had placed it in the :namedconf:ref:`options` clause, it would have applied to all zones served by this instance of BIND.

 .. _signing_verification: